openenclave/openenclave/samples/make/attestation/README.md

 This directory contains a sample that demonstrates remote attestation and use of mbedtls within the enclave.

-The host creates two enclaves.
-The enclaves first exchange their public encryption keys.
-Then they exchange encrypted data.
+The host application creates a pair of enclaves that exchange their public keys using attestation, then exchange data encrypted to those keys with each other.

 ## Build
 ```